chandanhm1999/ReduxDemos/README.md

 Redux scratch to hero code in this file for react store process!! simple store process!!

+one_Type.js     :
+one_actioion.js :
+one_reducer.js  : Reducer is a function that accepts the state & action as parameter & returns a new state!

 For more demos its in deiffernet branches!
 * demo1
 * demo2